teknoman117/P80C550-EVN/README.md

 ## UART / SDLC

 The AM85C30 "Enhanced Serial Communications Controller" can function as a UART or as an SDLC/HDLC controller.
 In UART mode, there is a 3-byte RX FIFO, but no TX FIFO.
 The SDLC/HDLC mode is also subject to this, but also possesses a 10 entry frame status FIFO.
 The chip is intended to be used with a DMA engine, but this does not exist for the P80C550.
 If a deeper FIFO is required, there is a more modern drop-in compatible version available called the Z85230, which appears to still in production.
-It adds a 4 byte TX FIFO and grows the RX FIFO to 8 bytes.
+It adds a 4 byte TX FIFO and increases the RX FIFO to 8 bytes.

 | Data Address | Description |
 | ----- | --------------------------------- |